ELM-CIEL/telemetrix-esp32/README.md

 A [User's Guide](https://mryslab.github.io/telemetrix-esp32/) explaining [installation](https://mryslab.github.io/telemetrix-esp32/install_telemetrix/) and use is available online.

+If you wish to extend Telemetrix's capabilities, a tutorial on how to do so is [available](https://mryslab.github.io/bits-n-bots/2025/05/20/telemetrix-under-the-hood--part-1/).

 A complete set of examples is included.
 Use the horizontal scroll bar at the bottom of the features' table to view all the links.